During the Christmas period, one thing that probably isn’t top of mind (but should be) is food waste. Below are some tips to help reduce food waste.

 - Plan to use up the existing ingredients to make space for Christmas cooking.

-- When you fill up your fridge with food for Christmas, turn down your fridge temperature to 1-2 degrees to keep seafood fresher and also because you may open the fridge more often than normal days.
+- When you fill up your fridge with food for Christmas, turn down your fridge temperature 1 or 2 degrees to keep food fresher and also because you may open the fridge more often than normal days.

 - Defrost meat and seafood in the fridge, rather than on the kitchen bench.
 Bacteria is active when the food temperature is 5-60 degrees (so called the danger zone).